ucsb-cs184-f24/team10AlcTracker/team/sprint01/sec01.md

 We assigned roles:

-Product Owner: Madison Long
+Product Owner: Madison Long\
-Scribe: Maya Rosenbaum
+Scribe: Maya Rosenbaum\
-Scrum Master:
+Scrum Master: Ivan Hernandez\

 We also created/organized our github.